adamacosta/lfs/README.md

 ### Extending the toolchain

 These are not ordered.
 Libraries are presented first because many tools in later sections depend on them.
 However, at least a few libraries depend upon build tools and compilers not included with basic Linux From Scratch.
 In particular, you may need to build `CMake`, `LLVM`, and `rustc` before building many libraries.
-Many libraries and tools also use `doxygen` to generate API documentation, which you would need to build first. `GraphViz` and `FontConfig` have optional dependencies on tools that also depend on them, so you may find yourself building each multiple times to incorporate optional features when they become available.
+Many libraries and tools also use `doxygen` to generate API documentation, which you would need to build first. `GraphViz` and `FreeType` have optional dependencies on tools that also depend on them, so you may find yourself building each multiple times to incorporate optional features when they become available.

 1. [General purpose libraries](extras/01-libraries.md)
 2. [Basic system utilities](extras/02-basic-system-utils.md)